iros/clientsidedata/README.md

 Great.
 Ping me at @ireneros on twitter or irene at bocoup.com.
 I also idle in many places on irc: #bocoup, #misoproject.

+## Changelog

+06/13/2013 - updated all the libs.
+Extended one of the underscore examples.